Writer Profile

 Daiki Sasaki

-It all started when I first rode a racing kart at the age of seven.
-When people think of karts, they usually imagine something you'd find at an amusement park, but in reality, the fastest ones are said to have a perceived speed of 300 kilometers per hour.
-Getting into a kart wasn't even my own choice; my father told me he was taking me somewhere interesting.
-At first, I was scared of the speed and couldn't even step on the gas; I thought it wasn't for someone as timid as me.
+It all began when I first rode a racing kart at the age of seven.
+When people think of karts, they usually imagine the ones at amusement parks, but in reality, the fastest ones are said to have a perceived speed of 300 kilometers per hour.
+I didn't even start karting of my own volition; my father told me he was taking me somewhere interesting.
+At first, I was scared of the speed and couldn't even step on the accelerator.
+I thought I wasn't suited for it because I was such a coward.

-It's never straightforward, and the process of everyone building something from scratch that eventually leads to the success of a victory is extremely difficult and challenging.
-That's exactly why there is drama in winning a race, and I believe that's why I aspired to be a racing driver.
-I work hard at racing for the moment when I can share that emotion with many of my teammates when the results of our hard work come to fruition.
+Things never go smoothly, but when everyone builds something from scratch and it leads to the success of a victory—because the process to get there is so difficult and challenging—there is a drama in winning a race.
+I believe this is why I aspired to be a racing driver.
+I work hard at racing for that moment when I can share the excitement with many colleagues when the results of our efforts are realized.

 With so many people putting in the effort, the driver is the only one who can ultimately express that in the form of a victory and bring the car to the finish line.
-That's why I never give up and continue to give 100% of my strength until the very end.
-It might seem obvious, but it's what I keep in mind.
+That is why I never give up and continue to give 100% of my strength until the very end.
+It may seem obvious, but I make sure to keep this in mind.
 I never forget that I am racing with everyone's hopes on my shoulders.
-I am enjoying this life as a racing driver.
+I am enjoying such a life as a racing driver.

 *Affiliations and titles are as of the time of publication.